E- The lifecycle event class to post this hook.

-Life-cycle hooks are defined in the experiment schema at the meta, state or test level.
+Lifecycle hooks are defined in the experiment schema at the meta, state or variation level.
 Those hooks, defined

-at the meta level are schema-scoped and are applicable to all states and tests in the schema.
+at the meta level are schema-scoped and are applicable to all states and variations in the schema.

 Hooks defined at the state level are state-scoped and are only applicable to the state where

 they are defined.
-Finally, hooks defined at the test level are test-scoped and are only applicable
+Finally, hooks defined at the variation level are variation-scoped and are only applicable

-to the test where they are defined.
+to the variation where they are defined.
 It is an error to define a state-scoped hook which listens to a non-

 StateAwareLifecycleEvent.
-Likewise, is an error to define a test-scoped hook which listens to a non-
+Likewise, is an error to define a variation-scoped hook which listens to a non-

 all hooks whose